DOME-Marketplace/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-1_0.md

 * multiple Credentials of the same type/doctype bound to different proofs, or
 * multiple Credentials of different types/doctypes bound to different proofs.

+A> DOME: We do not implement the Batch Credential Endpoint

 In the course of the authorization process, the Credential Issuer MAY also request Credential presentation as a means to authenticate or identify the End-User during the issuance flow, as described in (#use-case-5).

 At its core, this specification is Credential format agnostic and allows implementers to leverage specific capabilities of Credential formats of their choice.
 Multiple Credential formats can be used within the same transaction.

+A> DOME: At this moment we only support one format.

 The specification achieves this by defining the following: